 > Read The Answer: How to Take Charge of Your Life & Become the Person You Want to Be for a book that shows you how to believe in yourself, in a naturally, genuine way.

-What to Do When Your Affirmations Don't Work Round Up
+When Your Affirmations Don't Work Round Up

 - Are they yours?
 Make sure you're using words you'd normally use, so the affirmations sound natural to you.